BluetailWholesale/bluetailwholesale.github.io/content/seller.md

 title: 'Join our trusted network to grow your business..'
 layout: seller
 ---
-## Join our trusted network to grow your business..
+## Join our trusted network to grow your business....